 Visitors must comply with documentation requirements on both sides of the border when bringing fish from Mexico into the United States.
 Please take your time to carefully review the following information and visit the links below to stay updated with regulation changes prior to your fishing trip.

 Mexico reinforces regulations through inspections conducted by the Mexican Navy, CONAPESCA, CONANP, and PROFEPA.
 Always welcome them aboard and have documentation ready for their review.

 Tuna pen aquaculture is the farming of fish by enclosing tuna in man-made pens.
 These pens are cages that consist of large diameter flotation pipes that hold heavy-duty nets.
 There are over 60 tuna pens located in northern Baja waters.

 It has been discovered that the tuna pens often attract wild tuna.
 Although this appears to be a good opportunity for anglers to take catch tuna, CONAPESCA reminds all captains, anglers, and vessel owners that Mexico's Sport Fishing Norm (NOM-017-PESC-1994) prohibits any recreational fishing activities within 250 meters (820 feet) from commercial fishing vessels, and fixed or floating fishing tackle in Mexican waters.
 This does include tuna pens.
 Violations will result in legal action taken against the vessel.

-Click here to visit CONAPESCA's website with information on other regulations and requirements.
+Click here to visit FONMAR's website with information on other regulations and requirements.